 Of course, to fully answer the issue concerning Nick’s knowledge of his opponents, he would have to play against machines or strangers.
 That means, essentially, playing online.

 There are a plethora of poker and other gambling sites out there, and not all of them are run to the highest standards.
-Fortunately, there are also sites that specialize in separating the wheat from the chaff.
+Nevertheless, this remains an option, especially if there are games on offer that don’t require a real-cash investment – look on Facebook and other web-game sites.

 The Inside Track